Access to Resilience

 Diagnostic tools and information that you’ll need to apply

-All organisations thinking of applying must watch the programme briefing session.
-All potential applicants should read the programme guidance carefully to ensure they are eligible to apply and that the work they would like to support is eligible under Access to Resilience.
+All organisations who applied were encouraged to watch a programme briefing session.
+Applicants were also advised to read the programme guidance carefully to ensure they were eligible to apply and that the work they wanted to support was eligible under Access to Resilience.

-As this programme will fund support organisations to improve access to the help they provide to others, organisations thinking of applying should also be aware of the barriers and challenges that the groups they intend to support face when it comes to building their capacity and improving their sustainability and resilience for the future.
+As this programme supported organisations to improve access to the help they provide to others, organisations who applied should have been aware of the barriers and challenges that the groups they intended to support face when it comes to building their capacity and improving their sustainability and resilience for the future.

-Because of this, we expect all Access to Resilience grant holders to use diagnostic tools or other methods to assess the skills and capacity of the groups that they will be working with.
-It will help them to make sure that the support they offer is focused on addressing specific skills gaps and to identify what improvement activities the groups they support need to build their resilience and capacity.
+We expect all Access to Resilience grant holders to use diagnostic tools or other methods to assess the skills and capacity of the groups that they will be working with.
+This will help them to make sure that the support they offer is focused on addressing specific skills gaps and to identify what improvement activities the groups they support need to build their resilience and capacity.

-This approach will also help organisations who successfully receive funding through Access to Resilience to demonstrate the impact their work has on the community groups they intend to support.
+This approach will also help organisations who successfully received funding through Access to Resilience to demonstrate the impact their work has on the community groups they intend to support.

-Below is some information that will be of interest to organisations considering applying to Access to Resilience:
+Below is some information that will be of interest to organisations who received funding through Access to Resilience:

 What is a diagnostic tool?